Healthcare Analytics: The New Business Currency

-This report is available in a premium, buying power, and complimentary version.
+This report is available in a premium and buying power.
 Decide which is right for you:

 PREMIUM - is designed for healthcare decision makers, and provides key takeaways and actionable strategies; three real-world case studies; segmentation data, and a meeting guide.

 PREMIUM BUYING POWER - is designed for healthcare industry suppliers and includes all the content in the Premium version, plus: detailed drill-down data on purchasing trends and projections to aid marketing and sales strategies.

 This exclusive, original research and analysis offers key insight from top healthcare executives and clinical leaders, including:

 - Population health management fuels much of the interest in analytics: 41% of respondents are now doing analytics on health data from a defined population, and another 48% either expect to do so in a year or are investigating.

 - Internal analytics is no longer enough.
 Although only 17% of respondents do analytics with clinical data from partners' EHRs, an additional 57% either expect to do so within a year or are investigating how to get started.

 - More than half of respondents (54%) cite EHR interoperability and the integration of clinical and business data (54%) as their biggest challenges.

 - Nearly half of respondents (44%) cite the need to support coordinated care among the top strategic drivers of their IT efforts.